SansGuidon/bookmarks/README.md

 * [Gergely Orosz](https://blog.pragmaticengineer.com/talk-first-code-later/) - (2019) Talk First, Code Later
 > the "talk first, code later" approach is an un-intuitive tool that speeds development up and leads to better communication between engineers and teams.
 > Everyone would have saved so much time, if only we communicated first and wrote code only after.
+* [Andy Johns](https://andyjohns.co/why-standups-are-useless-and-how-to-run-great-product-team-meetings/) - (2019) Why Standups are Useless and How to Run Great Product Team Meetings

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.